 Name of Scheme What does it do?
 Who and what is eligible?
-How can it be accessed? negatively impacted by COVID-19.
+How can it be accessed?
+Scheme negatively impacted by COVID-19.
 You'll get a taxable grant based on average trading profit over the 3 tax years 2016-17, 2017-18 and 2018-19 The grant does not need to be repaid but will be subject to Income Tax and self-employed National Insurance.
+If you receive the grant you can continue to work, start a new trade or take on other employment including voluntary work, or duties as an armed forces reservist.
+You can claim if you are a self-employed individual or a member of a partnership and you: Traded in the tax year 2018-19 and submitted your Self-Assessment Tax return on or before 23 April 2020 for that year Traded in the tax year 2019-20 Intend to continue to trade in the tax year 2020-21 Carry on a trade which has been adversely affected by coronavirus To work out your eligibility HMRC will look at your 2018-19 Self-Assessment Tax Return.
+Your trading profits must be no more than £50,000 and at least equal to your non-trading income.
 You must make the claim yourself.
 Your tax agent or advisor must not claim on your behalf as this will trigger a fraud alert, and you will have to contact HMRC.
 This will cause a significant delay to you receiving your payment.
-If you receive the grant you can continue to work, start a new trade or take on other employment including voluntary work, or duties as an armed forces reservist.
-You can claim if you are a self-employed individual or a member of a partnership and you: Traded in the tax year 2018-19 and submitted your Self-Assessment Tax return on or before 23 April 2020 for that year Traded in the tax year 2019-20 Intend to continue to trade in the tax year 2020-21 Carry on a trade which has been adversely affected by coronavirus To work out your eligibility HMRC will look at your 2018-19 Self-Assessment Tax Return.
-Your trading profits must be no more than £50,000 and at least equal to your non-trading income.
 You can use HMRC's online tool to find out if you're eligible to make a claim.
 Your tax agent or adviser can also check your eligibility on your behalf.
 You'll need your Self-Assessment Unique Taxpayer Reference (UTR) number and National Insurance number If you're eligible, HMRC will tell you the date you'll be able to make a claim from and ask you to add your contact details.
-If you are told you can claim straight away you'll need: Government Gateway user ID and password - if you can create one when you make your claim
+If you are told you can claim straight away you'll need: Government Gateway user ID and password - if you don't have a user ID, you can create one when Traded in the tax year 2018-19 and submitted your Self-Assessment Tax return on or before 23 April 2020 for that year Traded in the tax year 2019-20 Intend to continue to trade in the tax year 2020-21 Carry on a trade which has been adversely affected by coronavirus To work out your eligibility HMRC will look at your 2018-19 Self-Assessment Tax Return.
+Your trading profits must be no more than £50,000 and at If y the cla co If y aw